 Abstract

-After wheat, rice is the largest area under cultivation globally and is considered a strategic crop, and is very important in providing daily energy to more than half of the worlds' population.
-Rice harvesters are often used with different mechanisms in rice harvesting that their performance can be different.
-The purpose of this study is to evaluate the performance of various conventional combine harvester types in Iran.
-Their evaluation criteria include fuel consumption, theoretical capacity, effective capacity, quantitative and qualitative losses.
-The tests were performed in completely random conditions with three replications in Mazandaran rice fields in Iran.
-The results showed that the percentage of wastes, theoretical and effective capacities and the amount of quantitative and qualitative losses of combine harvester types were significantly different at the level of 1% probability.
-But their drop percentage did not differ significantly.
-In terms of field yield, the head-feed combine harvester with 77.79% has the highest rate and in terms of waste, the head-feed combine harvester with 2.24% grain loss (excluding natural shedding) has more losses than the whole-feed combine harvester.
+Behind wheat, the largest cultivated area worldwide is devoted to rice.
+Rice as a strategic agricultural commodity has become considered to be of prime importance for supplying the dietary energy of more than half of the world’s population.
+Used rice combine harvesters with a variety of mechanisms probably function diversely.
+The current study aimed at evaluating different types of commonly used rice combine harvesters’ performances in Iran.
+The evaluation criteria include fuel consumption, theoretical field capacity, effective field capacity, quantitative and qualitative losses.
+The experiments were carried out in completely random conditions with three replications in paddy fields located in northern Iran, Mazandaran.
+The results revealed that the difference between the percentage of wastes, theoretical and effective field capacities and the amount of quantitative and qualitative losses of combine harvesters were statistically significant at the level of 1% probability.
+But, there was not a significant difference between the losses percentage.
+Although on the one hand, the head-feed combine harvester had the highest rate of field yield with 77.79%, it had the highest rate of grain loss with 2.24% (excluding natural shedding) compared to the whole-feed combine harvester, on the other hand.
 According to the obtained results, it is technically recommended to use the head-feed combine to harvest rice in the study area.

 Keywords: Mechanized Rice Harvesting, Rice Combine, the head-feed combine, the whole-feed combine